yinsn/ParaDance/docs/source/installation.rst

 Installation
 ============

-**hiveviewer** can be installed from pypi with:
+**paradance** can be installed from pypi with:

 .. code-block:: bash

-    pip install hiveviewer
+    pip install paradance

 Installing with pip will use prebuilt binary wheels on x86_64 Linux, Windows and OSX.